osrf/ros2multirobotbook/src/ros2_design_patterns.md

-For most nodes, parameter management is relatively simple: define a handful of parameters, each with a reasonable default; retrieve the parameters' values at startup, which accounts for changes made via command-line or launch file; then begin execution and disallow future changes.
+For most nodes, parameter management is relatively simple: define a handful of parameters, each with a reasonable default; retrieve the parameters' values at startup, which accounts for changes made via command-line or launch file, then begin execution and disallow future changes.
 This pattern makes sense for the motor driver, which needs to know which `/dev/ttyUSB` device file to open at startup, and does not support changing that setting later.
 But there are cases that require